pivot-access-ltd/bma-offline-docs/src/how-to-manage-networks-5164.md

 Use the `parents` parameters to define which interfaces form the aggregate interface.

-The `bond_updelay` and `bond_downdelay` parameters specify the number of milliseconds to wait before either enabling or disabling a slave after a failure has been detected.
+The `bond_updelay` and `bond_downdelay` parameters specify the number of milliseconds to wait before either enabling or disabling a follower after a failure has been detected.

 The following is an example of `create-bond` in action: